bilanoo/files-explorer-brhr/README.md

 ### How to run the application

 Please on a terminal use the following command: `npm install` and then run `npm run dev`.
+Also the node version used is 22.14.0.